-Second, the scope is built to be able to run off of a separate clock from the bus that commands and controls it.
-This is configurable, set the parameter "SYNCHRONOUS" to '1' to run off of a single clock.
-When running off of two clocks, it means that actions associated with commands issued to the scope, such as manual triggering or being disabled or released, will not act synchronously with the scope itself-but this is to be expected.
+Second, the scope is built to be able to run synchronously with the bus clock, or off of a separate data clock.
+Whether or not the two are synchronous is controlled by the "SYNCHRONOUS" parameter.
+When running off of two clocks, the actions associated with commands issued to the scope, such as manual triggering, as well as disabling or releasing the trigger, will not act synchronously with the scope itself-but this is to be expected.

 Third, the data clock associated with the scope has a clock enable line associated with it.
-Depending on how often the clock enable line is enabled may determine how fast the scope is PRIMED, TRIGGERED, and eventually completes its collection.
+Depending on how often the clock enable line is enabled may determine how fast the scope is PRIMED, TRIGGERED, and then eventually completes its collection.

 Finally, and in conclusion, this scope has been an invaluable tool for testing, for figuring out what is going on internal to a chip, and for fixing such things.
-I have fixed interactions over a PS/2 connection, Internal Configuration Access Port (ICAPE2) interfaces, mouse controller interactions, bus errors, quad-SPI flash interactions, and more using this scope.
+I have diagnosed PS/2 interactions, Internal Configuration Access Port (ICAPE2) interfaces, mouse controller interactions, bus errors, quad-SPI flash interactions, SD-card interface, VGA, HDMI, and even the internals of a CPU all using this scope.